How to Grow Potatoes

-Depending on the variety of potato you choose, the harvest time can be anywhere from 60-90 days.
+Depending on the variety of potatoes you choose, the harvest time can be anywhere from 60-90 days.
 When your potatoes are ready, it’s best to harvest them on dry days.

 Harvesting New Potatoes:

 New potatoes can be harvested when the plants start to flower.
-The soil should be loose enough where you can reach down and collect.
+The soil should be loose enough where you can reach down and collect it.

 Harvesting Mature Potatoes: